BigLep/filecoin-upload-action/examples/README.md

 5. PR should get a comment with IPFS CID

 ### Test Two-Workflow Pattern
-1. Fork your repo (or have someone else do it)
+1. Create a branch in your repo
-2. Make changes in the fork
+2. Make changes and open a PR
-3. Open a PR from the fork
-4. Both workflows should run in sequence
+3. Both workflows should run in sequence
-5. Build workflow should complete with no secrets
+4. Build workflow should complete with no secrets
-6. Upload workflow should complete and comment on PR
+5. Upload workflow should complete and comment on PR
-7. Verify fork PR cannot access secrets

 ---